Skip to main content

 “Don’t kill them.”
 He warned as she laughed.

-Sharat walked across the courtyard ignoring the laid-out spread of Achar as Kalyani stood stiff to her spot at the threshold of her room.
+Sharat walked across the courtyard, ignoring the laid-out spread of Achar as Kalyani stood stiff in her spot at the threshold of her room.

 “I see that you have abandoned the Thaan.”
 He said with a sheepish smile as she looked away.